EMPAT94/empat94.github.io/_posts/2018-01-17-Calculate-day-by-date.md

+---
-# Simple way to calculate the day for any date
+title: Simple way to calculate the day for any date
+---

 _Disclaimer : I found this method on YouTube; I merely wrote it down for convenience (so I can make a program someday) and thought I should share it with you all._